neringabickmore/moneypot/README.md

    - Game console.
    - Navigation to *information* about the game, including how to play it.
    - Navigation to *contact us* with a fully functioning form.
-   - Audio with a buttons to turn *audio on/off*.
+   - Audio with buttons to turn *audio on/off*.
    - Button to *reset the game*.
    - Button to *reset the sum*.
 2. The site should be **visually appealing** and **interactive**.
 3. The game should have **three levels** and **six tasks** in each level.
-4. **Price tag** should be displayed and change it's value on a new task at each level.
+4. **Price tag** should be displayed and change its value on a new task at each level.
 It should also increase in value on each task.
 5. **Level 1** should have **6 coins** displayed to start with and coins should be buttons.
 6. Additional coins should be displayed at **level 2 and level 3** to add difficulty.
-7. Coin should add it's value to the total sum amount when clicked on.
+7. The coin should add it's value to the total sum amount when clicked on.
-8. Total sum amount should be displayed and it should increase it's value every time a coin button is clicked on.
+8. The total sum amount should be displayed and it should increase it's value every time a coin button is clicked on.
-9. Games console should have six stars displayed, which are highlighted in yellow when correct sum is achieved.
+9. Games console should have six stars displayed, which are highlighted in yellow when the correct sum is achieved.
 Stars colour should reset back to white at each level.
-10. With each correct sum a pop up *Congrats* message display appears.
+10. With each correct sum, a pop up *Congrats* message display appears.
 The display should have a button to take the user to the next task.
-11. At each incorrect sum a pop up *Try again* message display appears.
+11. At each incorrect sum, a pop up *Try again* message display appears.
 The display should have a button to restart the same task and will trigger the sum reset to 0.
 The user will not lose the stars they have already won.
 12. At each correct completion of the 6 task, *Next level* message display appears.
-The display should have a button to take the user to the next level task one, trigger the sum reset to 0, all stars reset to white colour and an additional coin is displayed.
+The display should have a button to take the user to the next level task one, trigger the sum reset to 0, all-stars reset to white colour and an additional coin is displayed.

 ### Design Choices ###

 The main aim of the design of the site is to make it appealing to the children.
-It should have multiple colours, buttons should be large and larger fonts utilised where appropriate.
+It should have multiple colours, the buttons should be large and the font size is increased where appropriate.

 #### Fonts ####